Author: Wendy Busse, MSc, RD

 Updated: October 2020

-Conditioned food hypersensitivity is the physical manifestation of a limbic system overreaction to food.
+Conditioned food sensitivity is the physical manifestation of a limbic system overreaction to food.

 In contrast, physically-driven food hypersensitivities are not affected by the limbic system and include conditions such as: